Healthy Homes Assessment Waiohiki

 Rental Property Home Assessments Waiohiki

-The areas of rental property that are affected through The Healthy Homes Standard in Waiohiki include each:
+Rental property areas affected by the Healthy Homes Standard in Waiohiki include each:

 • Living Room